sanket3122/DOCKER_PROJECT_Nextcloud/README.md

    ## 7) Troubleshooting the errors
 Linux firewall won't allow to connect to MySQL database server and to outside world.
 Hence following commands should be implemented first in order to connect to server.
-- selinux 0
+- [x] selinux 0
-- iptables -F
+- [x] iptables -F
-- iptables -P FORWARD ACCEPT
+- [x] iptables -P FORWARD ACCEPT
-- firewall-cmd --zone=trusted --change-interface=docker0 --permanent
+- [x] firewall-cmd --zone=trusted --change-interface=docker0 --permanent
 (If there are any other networks for docker add them too like br-xxxxx)
-- firewall-cmd --zone=trusted --add-masquerade --permanent
+- [x] firewall-cmd --zone=trusted --add-masquerade --permanent
-- firewall-cmd --add-port=3306/tcp
+- [x] firewall-cmd --add-port=3306/tcp
-- firewall-cmd --reload
+- [x] firewall-cmd --reload
-- systemctl restart docker
+- [x] systemctl restart docker
-- Change your network settings to Bridge Adapter
+- [x] Change your network settings to Bridge Adapter

    That's it.
 You can start/stop your services in just a single go.
-             NOTE : - It only works on other devices if you have a same network connectivity (LAN).
+            :+1: NOTE  : - It only works on other devices if you have a same network connectivity (LAN).
 You can use any of the images like WordPress, Joomla, Drupal, Owncloud, etc and Database images like MariaDB, Oracle, etc.